How does Somatic Therapy help with depression?

 By acknowledging, and sitting with, how depression makes us feel in our bodies, we can begin to overcome the feelings of “overwhelm” that depression can engender.

-If you are wanting to meet with a skilled therapist to improve your ability to cope with symptoms of depression, consider contacting Downtown Somatic Therapy today.
+If you want to meet with a skilled therapist to improve how you cope with symptoms of depression, consider contacting Downtown Somatic Therapy today.